- Ukraine-War: Support for affected students and helpers

 - For the first days/weeks you should make a reservation at a hostel or hotel.

-It depends on many factors: Which dorm you did apply for, how many applicants are ahead of you in the waiting list, when the room will be available, how much money you can spend, etc. You can ask the accommodation service .
+It depends on many factors: Which dorm you did apply for, how many applicants are ahead of you in the waiting list, when the room will be available, how much money you can spend, etc. You can ask the Accommodation Service .

 - The amount of the security deposit is usually 2-3 monthly rents, without expenses.